E-invoicing in Italy

 All Italian established businesses are required to issue and receive their invoices electronically.

-- Non-established companies are not in the scope of Italian e-invoices.
-This group of companies were excluded in the recent Notice 13/E issued on 2 July 2018.
+• Non-established companies are not in the scope of Italian e-invoices.
+This group of companies were excluded in the Notice 13/E issued on 2 July 2018.

 Excluding non-established companies from this new obligation means in practice an exception from the AR and AP processes of all established companies.
 All businesses registered for VAT in Italy must check with their suppliers and customers to double check if they should also implement e-invoicing so that they don’t create a burden on their business partners.

-As from January 2019, where a supplier issues an invoice on paper or other means outside the legal e-invoicing requirement will be considered as not issued.
+As from January 2019, where a supplier issues an invoice on paper or other means outside the legal e-invoicing requirement is considered as not issued.
 Penalties for not issuing a valid invoice range from 90% to 180% of the VAT due.

 Customers should also ensure that they receive their invoice in XMLPA format.
 If the e-invoicing obligation is not fulfilled, VAT on this invoice will not be deductible.
 If VAT deduction is not voluntarily regularized with e-invoices received, the client will face a penalty of 100% of the VAT deducted with a minimum of €250.